UPPMAX/programming_formalisms/docs/data_structures/expressive_data_type.md

       self.y = any_y
     ```

-    > To create a `Coordinate`, the use need to give two things,
+    > To create a `Position`, the use need to give two things,
     > called `any_x` and `any_y`.
 These are stored inside of the
     > class as `x` and `y`.

     ```python
     def __repr__(self):
-        return 'Coordinate'
+        return 'Position'
     ```

-    > When asked for its data type, return the word 'Coordinate'.
+    > When asked for its data type, return the word 'Position'.

     ```python
     def __str__(self):